BahaTanvir/nvim/USER_GUIDE_DVORAK.md

 # 📚 Ultimate Neovim User Guide - Dvorak Edition

-**Welcome to Neovim with Dvorak keyboard support!** This comprehensive guide will help you master your new 10/10 Neovim setup specifically configured for Dvorak keyboard users.
+**Welcome to Neovim with Dvorak keyboard support!** This comprehensive guide will help you master your new Neovim setup specifically configured for Dvorak keyboard users.

+## Note: I use extensively modified Dvorak keymap completely diffirent from how it works in Qwerty.
+You can use mine or you can use on your own.
+In either case you'll get Guideline from this document.

 ## 🎹 Dvorak Layout Integration